Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 If you’ve always dreamed of having your own workspace for DIY, upcycling, or even woodworking, but thought you needed much more space.
 You may think again.

-A good place would be a garage(even small), basement, or a garden shed.
+Set up a small workshop can be challenging but it definitely doable.
+A good place would be a garage(even small), basement, or garden shed.

 With some planning and preparation, you are definitely able to create a great space to release your creativity.
 So no excuses.

-First of all, think about storage and essential power tools.
-And I mean essential tools that you won’t be able to get all your projects done without.
+First of all, think about storage and essential hand and power tools.
+And I mean essential hand and power tools that you won’t be able to get all your projects done without.
 Also, consider size like benchtop or handheld tools, not some huge piece of equipment that takes all the space and only collects dust most of the time.

 Speaking of materials.
 With a little room, you probably won’t be able to get full-sized materials in, so think about pre-cut ones.
 If you buy them then most of the places will cut them to size for you.